Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 Included in EFIC Academy Membership

-The Clinical Cases Programme is available exclusively to active EFIC Academy members.
+The Clinical Cases Programme runs exclusively for active EFIC Academy members.

-By joining the EFIC Academy, you are not only registering for five live sessions — you are becoming part of a structured, year-round educational programme designed to support continuous professional development in pain medicine.
+Joining the EFIC Academy is not a one-off sign-up for a single series.
+It is membership of a structured, year-round educational programme for continuous professional development in pain medicine.

 Membership provides:

-• Full access to the complete 2025 Clinical Case video series
+• The complete 2025 Clinical Case video series

-• On-demand access to session recordings and supplementary resources
+• On-demand access to all session recordings and supplementary resources

 • Access to additional online courses throughout the year